 - A disbursement voucher must be submitted for expenses incurred in traveling from the former residence to the new place of residence.
 House hunting expenses can no longer be paid for as a non-taxable reimbursement.
-These forms must be directed to either Financial Management Services or the IUPUI Accounting department, as applicable.
+These forms must be directed to either Financial Management Services or the IUPUI Financial Services, as applicable.
 Payments for these expense will only be made on a supplemental payroll voucher.
 A copy of the supplemental voucher should be sent to the Tax Department of FMS as this information must be included on the Form 4782 for the employee.

 - Upon completion of review, requisitions and disbursement voucher forms will be forwarded to the Purchasing and/or Travel Management Services departments.

 - Moving expenses may be allowable on contracts and grants, provided that the source of salary funds and source of moving expenses are consistent, and within the $10,000 limit.
 Reimbursements paid against a contract and grant account are also subject to policies established by the university or granting agency.

 - Office of Management and Budget Circular A-21 also states that if moving charges are made against federal funds and the individual should terminate employment within twelve (12) months of the reimbursement, then 100% of the charges will be disallowed.

 - The amount of moving expenses that are paid or reimbursed by the university will be reported on the individual's W-2 form during the year(s) in which the payments or reimbursements occurred.
 No taxes will be withheld on the amount that is paid as a reimbursable moving expense.
 If the employee incurs bona fide moving expenses that are not reimbursed by the university, the employee may be able to deduct allowable expenses on his/her individual income tax return.